Faculty & Staff

 Mrs. Catherine Kochie

 Mrs. Kochie received her Bachelor of Music Education from Stetson University in Deland, Florida, where she studied cello as her primary instrument.
-After graduating, she taught kindergarten through eighth-grade general music at Pinewood Christian Academy and led the children’s choir program at Pinewood Presbyterian Church.
-Combining her love of music and missions, Mrs. Kochie worked at an international school in Bangkok, Thailand, teaching elementary music, middle school orchestra, and coordinating their weekly chapels.
+After graduating, she taught Kindergarten through eighth-grade general music at Pinewood Christian Academy and led the children’s choir program at Pinewood Presbyterian Church.
+Combining her love of music and missions, Mrs. Kochie worked at the International Community School in Bangkok, Thailand, teaching elementary music, middle school orchestra, and coordinating their weekly chapels.
 She studied choral conducting and music pedagogy at the Kodaly Institute in Kecskemét, Hungary.
 Mrs. Kochie is passionate about teaching the Word of God through music and building community through group singing and music-making.
-She loves traveling, being outdoors, and learning.
+She loves traveling, being outdoors with her dogs Bartok and Bella, and spending time with people.
 She is married to Michael Kochie and loves serving with him at Arma Dei Academy.

 Science